 The quick three answers to our most common client Georgia DUI attorney questions.

-Low-income, menial job workers (over time) will lose thousands of dollars, starting with higher car insurance liability insurance coverage for several years.
-Life insurance costs can go up, too, or you may be denied coverage with some companies.
+Low-income, menial job workers (overtime) will lose thousands of dollars, starting with higher car insurance liability insurance coverage for several years.
+Life insurance costs can go up, too, or you may be denied coverage by some companies.

 Georgia DUI Laws & Penalties Explained